-Whether you have signed the dotted line and have an agreement on purchasing a new home or you’re just entering the market, being knowledgeable about home inspections is a must.
+Whether you just signed the dotted line and have an agreement on purchasing a new home or you’re just entering the market, being knowledgeable about home inspections is a must.
 It is easy in a hot market to just forgo these inspections, but this can be a costly mistake.
-Let’s dive into some of the things you need to know about a home inspection and why this is such an important step in the home buying process.
+Let’s dive into this beginner’s guide to home inspections!
+These are some of the things you need to know about a home inspection and why it’s such an important step in the home buying process.

 Why Should I Get a Home Inspection?

-While you do have the option to wave your right to a home inspection, this is not recommended in most cases.
+While you do have the option to wave your right to a home inspection, we typically would not recommend that.
 There are a lot of potential issues that can come up with a home and a good home inspection will make sure you are safe.
 The reasons you should choose a home inspection includes:

 - It is hard to find all problems in the home with a quick walk-through.